spacetelescope/stsci.stimage/Install.rst

 A PyRAF tutorial is available at http://stsdas.stsci.edu/pyraf/doc.old/pyraf_tutorial/

-Note: PyRAF is heavily dependent on IRAF, therefore does not work on MS Windows.
+Note: In STSCI_PYTHON 2.9, pyraf is is not tested on MS Windows, but the latest version of pyraf does provide partial support for Windows.
+See http://www.stsci.edu/resources/software_hardware/pyraf/current/download for details.

 Assistance